Sparse MoEs meet Efficient Ensembles: Acknowledgements

 \section{Acknowledgements}

 We would like to extend our gratitude to Josip Djolonga for having reviewed an earlier version of the draft and for helping us with \texttt{robustness\_metrics}~\citep{djolonga2020robustness}.
 We would also like to thank André Susano Pinto and Cedric Renggli for fruitful comments on the project, as well as Jakob Uszkoreit for insightful discussions.
+JUA acknowledges funding from the EPSRC, the Michael E. Fisher Studentship in Machine Learning, and the Qualcomm Innovation Fellowship.
+VF acknowledges funding from the Swiss Data Science Center through a PhD Fellowship, as well as from the Swiss National Science Foundation through a Postdoc.Mobility Fellowship, and from St. John’s College Cambridge through a Junior Research Fellowship.